viamrobotics/docs/docs/tutorials/custom/controlling-an-intermode-rover-canbus.md

 Many robotic rovers can be controlled out-of-the-box with the Viam "wheeled" base model - simply by specifying how your motorized wheels are configured.
 If you want to control a rover or other mobile robot that does not expose direct motor control, this tutorial shows you how to create a {{< glossary_tooltip term_id="modular-resource" text="modular resource" >}} (custom component).
-Creating a modular resouce for your robot allows you to issue commands using the same interface as you would with native Viam components.
+Creating a modular resource for your robot allows you to issue commands using the same interface as you would with native Viam components.
 Once you have created the custom component, you can control both the Viam components and the modular resources using the [Viam SDK](/build/program/apis/) of your choice.

 <div class="td-max-width-on-larger-screens">
 {{<imgproc src="/tutorials/intermode/rover_outside.png" resize="400x" declaredimensions=true alt="Intermode rover pictured outdoors." class="alignright" style="max-width:300px">}}